Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: -doped GaAs nanowires

-Fig.~\ref{fig:cl_map_si} shows SEM images, RT and low-temperature (LT, 20~K) CL maps of Si-doped GaAs NWs.
+Figure~\ref{fig:cl_map_si} shows SEM images, RT and low-temperature (LT, 20~K) CL maps of Si-doped GaAs NWs.
 Shell-4 presents homogeneous CL characteristics (peak position and FWHM) along the entire wire.
 On the other hand, CL maps of shell-5 reveal a region (labeled B) in the top half where the CL intensity is reduced and the CL peak is redshifted.
-It corresponds probably to the core region grown during the droplet crystallization.
-The top part (labeled C) exhibits wide and blueshifted CL features, which likely corresponds to the shell growth on top of the core.
-The rest of the wire (bottom to middle part, labeled A) remains homogeneous.
+It corresponds probably to the core region grown during the droplet crystallization (\emph{droplet crystallization segment}).
+The top part (labeled C) exhibits wide and blueshifted CL features.
+This part (\emph{tip segment}) was likely formed on top of the droplet crystallization segment, during the shell growth.
+It is worth noting that its emission spectra shift to higher energies (beyond 1.54 eV at LT) and are significantly broader than in the WZ/ZB mixed phase regions.
+The rest of the wire (bottom to middle part, labeled A) remains homogeneous (\emph{pure ZB segment}).